-Located on the northern side of Lesvos, Molyvos is probably the most beautiful village on the island.
+Located on the northern side of the island, Molyvos is probably the most beautiful village in Lesvos.
 It is constructed on the slopes of a hill and has a strong castle on top.

 On top of the hill above Molyvos, there is a strong Medieval Castle that offers panoramic view to the village and the Aegean Sea.